Painting

 42 x 60 cm

-‘Carnival Prizes’, was exhibited at the Royal Academy of Arts Summer Exhibition (22nd September 2021 – 2nd January 2022), and is the first of six oil paintings in the ‘Carnival Series’.
+‘Carnival Prizes’ was exhibited at the Royal Academy of Arts Summer Exhibition (22nd September 2021 – 2nd January 2022), and is the first of six oil paintings in the Carnival series.

-The ‘Carnival Series’ was inspired by my sketchbook drawings over the summer of 2020.
-After coming out of lockdown I began meeting friends outside at the park and fun fairs represented the first sign of life to me.
-They symbolised festivities, social engagement and entertainment, and evoked the feeling of nostalgia and lost youth.
+The Carnival series was inspired by my sketchbook drawings over the summer of 2020.
+After coming out of lockdown, I began meeting friends at the park, and fun fairs were the first signs of life to me.
+They symbolised festivities, social engagement, and entertainment, and evoked nostalgia and a sense of lost youth.
 It also made me think about the excitement that pulls you into a fun fair vs the reality of what it offers.
-The naïve wonder of a fun fair viewed through the eyes of a child, and how it appears shiny and new differs vastly from the reality it represents.
-Looking at it now through adult eyes the flaws are visible, and the polish has gone.
+The naïve wonder of a fun fair viewed through the eyes of a child, and how it appears shiny and new, differs vastly from the reality it represents.
+Looking at it now through adult eyes, the flaws are visible, and the polish has gone.
 I wanted to explore the reality vs the perception of this iconic pastime.

 'Carnival Prizes’ (2020) - displayed at the Royal Academy of Arts Summer Exhibition 2021